Thought Row Blog — art

 Reveille in Art

-Posted by Inci Johnson on
+Posted by Rod Jones on

 Reveille in Art: There is the purest of innocence in the creation of art.
 Then there are the agenda-driven, manipulative aspects of the art world.
 Why do we humans make art?
 Is it the mother of all inventions?
 It's definitely ingrained in all of us, whether we will admit it or face it.
 If Darwin was right, and I don't think he was.
 Did the compulsion to create art start in the primordial ooze, some 3.9 billion years ago?
 Did it work its way into our DNA from that point on?
 What we do know.
 Men and women are very...